Subsidized housing

-Subsidized housing is government sponsored economic assistance aimed towards alleviating housing costs and expenses for impoverished people with low to moderate incomes.
+Subsidized housing is a subsidy aimed towards alleviating housing costs and expenses for impoverished people with low to moderate incomes.
 In the United States, subsidized housing is often called "affordable housing".
 Forms of subsidies include direct housing subsidies, non-profit housing, public housing, rent supplements/vouchers, and some forms of co-operative and private sector housing.
-According to some sources, increasing access to housing may contribute to lower poverty rates.
+Increasing access to housing usually contributes to lower poverty rates.

 Types

-Co-operative housing

-Some co-operative housing may offer subsidized units, but its main mandate is not subsidization.
-Its operating mandate is to offer non profit housing, where the rents or housing charges as they are called, goes back into the maintenance of the building instead of the profit of a landlord.
-Co-operative housing is controlled by the members of the co-op, which is run by a board of directors.
-There is no outside landlord.
-In most cases, all residents of the co-op become members and are owners, and agree to follow certain by-laws.
-Some co-ops are subsidized housing because they receive government funding to support a rent-geared-to-income program for low-income residents.
-There are other co-ops that are market-rate and limited equity, these types of cooperatives do not receive government funding and are not subsidized housing.
-In addition to providing affordable housing, some co-ops serve the needs of specific communities, including seniors, artists, and persons with disabilities.

-Examples of co-operative housing include: College Houses, Urban Homesteading Assistance Board (UHAB), and Habitat '67, and regular rental housing be they regular looking apartments, townhouses or high end buildings such as those overlooking Central Park in New York City.

-Housing subsidies

 Housing subsidies are government funded financial assistance programs designed to mitigate the costs of housing for low-income tenants.
 Subsidies can be provided in the form of housing vouchers given to tenants, e.g. Section 8 (Housing), or via direct deposits to landlords with government contracts to provide affordable housing.

 Home mortgage interest deduction

 The largest housing subsidy in the US is the home mortgage interest deduction, which allows homeowners with mortgages on first homes, second homes, and even boats with bathrooms to lower their taxes owed.
 The cost to the federal government of the mortgage interest deductions in 2018 was approximately $25 billion, down from $60 billion for 2017 as a result of the Tax Cuts and Jobs Act of 2017.
 Some states also have the mortgage interest deduction provision.
 The majority of the home mortgage interest deduction goes to the top 5% income earners in the United States.

+The home mortgage interest deduction in the United States increases home prices, decreases homeownership, decreases economic welfare, and has regressive distributive effects.